 The other thing we love about this tent is the layout.
 There are 3 large rooms with a removable room divider so you can adapt the space as needed.
 The space of this family tent is complemented further by the 200cm headroom which allows adults to stand up and walk around comfortably.

 This tent also features a Fast Frame design which means it can be pitched in just a few minutes, similar to the Coleman Instant Up tent reviewed above.
 In terms of size, the Oztrail is the larger of the two offering 600cm x 220cm of internal space and the option to pitch awnings from each side of the tent.

-Lightweight Option: Wanderer Nightfall 10 Person Dome Tent
+Lightweight with Blackout: Wanderer Nightfall 10 Person Dome Tent

 Full Capacity: 10 people

 Recommended Capacity: 4 -5 people

 Pros: Lightweight, black out rooms, zippered dividers, handles wind well